pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Hard reset and [manipulate the trainer ID 54878](https://youtu.be/upzxy_0KW7A).

-Hold the A or B button while clearing textboxes with the other, as the text speed option is still the default.
+Hold the A or B button while clearing textboxes with the other while the text speed option is still the default.

 Name the player a one-character name like `A` or `I`.